davidsnyder-nc/briefnews/README.md

 5. **Load More**: Click "Load More Articles" for additional unique content

 ### Audio Features
-1. **Generate with Audio**: After articles load, click "Generate with Audio" button
+1. **Individual Article Audio**: Click "Generate Audio" button at the bottom of any article
-2. **Individual Playback**: Use play buttons on each article to listen to specific stories
+2. **On-Demand Generation**: Audio is created only for articles you specifically choose
-3. **Sequential Playback**: Use "Play All" to listen to the entire newsletter sequentially
+3. **Integrated Controls**: Audio player replaces the generation button after creation
-4. **Audio Controls**: Pause, resume, or stop audio playback at any time
+4. **Smart Playback**: Only one audio plays at a time, stopping others automatically

 ### Advanced Features
 - **Article Index Navigation**: Click numbered articles in the index for smooth scrolling with highlighting